chatwoot/docs/docs/handbook/engineering/pr-guidelines.md

 ### Ownership

-For all external and internal contributions to chatwoot repositories, The team will triage the pull request and assign a PR owner.
-We use the assignee field in Github to denote the PR owner.
-The PR owner will work with the contributor to provide review comments, assist in testing or reassigning the pull request to another owner when required.
+For all external and internal contributions to Chatwoot repositories, the team will triage the pull request and assign a PR owner.

+At any point in time, the assignee field in Github shows the PR owner who is responsible for taking some action.
+The PR owner will work with the contributor to provide review comments, assist in testing or re-assigning the pull request to another owner when required.

 ### Commit message